pschanely/CrossHair/doc/source/hints_for_your_classes.rst

 CrossHair to use a custom function when creating ``Counter`` instances, like so::

   import crosshair
-  def symbolc_counter(factory: crosshair.SymbolicFactory) -> Counter:
+  def symbolic_counter(factory: crosshair.SymbolicFactory) -> Counter:
     counter = Counter()
     counter.count = factory(int)  # count is now a symbolic holding any integer value
     return counter